 The Auditorium Theatre, completely renovated in 2004, is the venue for matinees of The Comedy of Errors (ensuring that playgoers stay cool and in the shade on hot summer afternoons) and for performances "rained in" from the Adams Shakespearean Theatre (ensuring that the show goes on and patrons stay dry).
 The theatre seats 844.

-The Festival has grown from a budget of under $1,000 in 1961 to over $6 million today.
-Nearly 65 percent of the Festival’s budget is funded from ticket sales and concessions, with the remaining support coming from contributed income such as memberships, grants, and foundations.
+The Festival has grown from a budget of under $1,000 in 1961 to over $7 million today.
+Approximately 74 percent of the Festival’s budget is funded from ticket sales, concessions, merchandise, and education classes, with the remaining support coming from contributed income such as memberships, grants, and foundations.
 The Festival’s economic impact in Cedar City and the surrounding area is enormous.
-In 2007 alone, direct and indirect expenditures by the Festival and its patrons were estimated at $23 million.
+In a 2012 study by Neil Abercrombie and Dr. Kelly Matthews, the total economic impact was estimated at more than $35 million annually.

 In 1962, the Festival attracted 3,276 visitors.
 Today, the audience is nearly 130,000.
 Approximately 60 percent of the audience comes from Utah; 24 percent from Nevada; 6 percent from Arizona; 6 percent from California; and 4 percent from other areas.